ryantuck/puzz/readme.md

 Edge ids are generated as the product of the (always prime) ids of the pieces they connect.
 Consequently, the example piece will have piece with `id = 7` on its bottom (east of the piece when taking its orientation into account), and piece with `id=11` on its left edge (south of the piece).

+This example piece is in the top left corner of the puzzle.

 ### orientation

 Orientations are simply the cardinal directions: